-At Fountainhall Primary School, we foster an environment where our pupils become active participants in their learning.
+At St Margaret's RC PS, we foster an environment where our pupils become active participants in their learning.
 Education should not be passive but an exciting, fun and challenging time in a child's life.
 We aim to give children a breadth of experiences and a hunger for knowledge, equipping our young people with skills they will take to the world of work and life.
-A Curriculum for Excellence. published in 2004 following the National Debate on Education in Scotland, sets out values, purposes and principles to enable children and young people to reach their full potential.
-At Fountianhall we have fully embraced the guidance in these documents to improve the quality of learning and teaching as well as increasing attainment and achievement for all children, including those who need additional support in their learning.
+A Curriculum for Excellence, published in 2004 following the National Debate on Education in Scotland, sets out values, purposes and principles to enable children and young people to reach their full potential.
+At St Maragret's we have fully embraced the guidance in these documents to improve the quality of learning and teaching as well as increasing attainment and achievement for all children, including those who need additional support in their learning.